drunkinlove/erlang-basic/README.md

-# erlang-fibonacci
+# erlang-module1
-Fibonacci in Erlang with minimal arithmetic
+Tasks for getting the hang of Erlang